Impact of Community Structure on Cascades: Introduction

-\item We provide a tight differential equation approximation to the sample-path of the contagion process.
-This allows us to track the evolution of the cascade, in particular, how it moves from one community to the other.
-We also show that the solution of the differential equation can obtained by a much simpler four-dimensional differential equation.
+Using the fixed point characterization of the size of the cascade, we then study the impact of the community structure on the viral seeding of vertices in Section \ref{sec:numres}.
+We develop a gradient-based heuristic seeding strategy to maximize the size of the cascade given budget constraints.
+Empirically, our algorithm suggests that commonly held beliefs in the literature, which point to the best strategy being to seed over vertices with the highest number of neighbors, may be misguided.
+Most notably, we can demonstrate many cases wherein our seeding algorithm achieves a global cascade reaching almost all nodes while seeding over the vertices with the highest degree fails to spread much further from the seeds.

+{\bf Proof Technique:} The basic idea behind the proof is to couple the evolution of the cascade with the realization of the random graph \cite{Balogh2007,Amini2010,Lelarge2012}.
+This is done either by exploring all neighbors of a uniformly selected active vertex \cite{Lelarge2012} or by realizing their connections one by one \cite{Balogh2007,Amini2010}.
+We adopt the latter approach but note that the resulting process evolves slower as we explore edges instead of vertices.
+This results in a less correlated structure that makes the analysis possible in the presence of community structure.
+We present the details of this coupling in Section \ref{sec:markovproc}.

+Given the above coupling, the next step is to approximate the evolution of the process.
+Following the ideas in \cite{Wormald1995,Kurtz1970} and similar to \cite{Balogh2007,Amini2010}, one may attempt to trace the cascade using a system of ODEs.
+However, in the presence of community structure, the resulted ODEs are intractable due to the interconnected nature of the problem.
+In particular, all variables of the associated ODEs depend on each other, and the dimension of ODEs increases unboundedly as the number of vertices goes to infinity.
+This is in contrast with the analysis of single community \cite{Balogh2007,Amini2010} in which the trajectory of the evolution of each variable can be studied separately using a natural ordering.

+To resolve this issue, we study the following truncated versions of the problem: $(1)$ all vertices with large degrees are initial adopters, and $(2)$ vertices with large degrees that are not seeded initially will never adopt the new technology.
+As it will become clear in our exposition, the dimension of the associated ODEs will remain bounded for truncated processes.
+Using a natural coupling, we then show that the final fraction of adopters in the original process is sandwiched between the same quantities given for these two truncated versions.
+Hence, we only need to study truncated processes to characterize the asymptotic behavior of the cascade.
+See Section \ref{sec:odeapprox} for details.

+The next hurdle we address is the solution of the ODEs associated with a truncated process in the presence of community structure.
+In the case of one community, the corresponding ODEs are surprisingly simple: their solution is characterized by the solution of a one-dimensional ODE \cite{Balogh2007,Amini2010,Lelarge2012}.
+In Section \ref{sec:odeprobsol}, we present an intuitive probabilistic approach to solve the ODEs, which also explains the dimension reduction observed in the case of one community.
+Specifically, we show that the solution of the ODEs can be obtained by solving a much simpler $k^2$-dimensional set of ODEs, where $k$ is the number of communities.
 This dimension reduction is crucial to developing a comprehensive understanding of the contagion process.

-\item For general thresholds we provide a sharp characterization of the contagion threshold\footnote{This is the condition on the thresholds for which a contagion occurs with a finite set of seed nodes.} in terms of the Perron-Frobenius eigenvalue of an associated matrix.